0345 811 9595

-Fuel costs have been the thorn in the backside of motorists for a long time now.
+Fuel costs have been a thorn in the backside of motorists for a long time now.
 2022 saw record-breaking petrol and diesel prices, with diesel reaching a whopping 199.05p per litre!
 Although prices have decreased in 2023, EV drivers are now under pressure as electricity prices increase.

 According to NimbleFins, petrol drivers spend an average of nearly £1,300 a year on fuel, rising to just under £1,800 for diesel drivers; wow!
 So what can we do to reduce our expenses and keep our money in our pockets?